Paid Feature

 info

-5. Update the login flow in your frontend applicationsIn your frontend
+5. Update the login flow in your frontend applications#

 For each of your applications you will have to create a separate OAuth2 client.
 This can be done by directly calling the SuperTokens Core API.